darinalleman/JQBXFirsts/README.md

 Authorize using Spotify account as login.
 View, browse, and search all Spotify data.
 View your music including playlists, songs, albums, and artists.
-Edit your playlists
+Edit your playlists.
-Add songs to your playlists
+Add songs to your playlists.
-view albums
-view artists
-view playlist
+View albums, artist,and playlist.
-control you playabck on a device with Spotify open
+Control your playabck on a device with Spotify open.

-Future Features
+Future Features:
 change devices
 continuous app resign
 refresh token